 The autonomous duo are also able to exchange information with each other, and later this year they will be able to communicate with the public digital infrastructure.

-“The communications channel of the automated cars is open, but the messages are not yet fully compliant with the standards,” Kutila explains.
+“The communications channel of the automated cars is open, but the messages are not yet fully compliant with the standards,” Kutila explains, in a release.
 “Come autumn, the cars will exchange information in a standard format, also allowing others to talk with them.”

 The next step is to increase the capabilities of the cars and improve their intelligence.

-“Today, the automation of traffic is generally speaking just taking its first steps – the big things will not come until 2021 and later,” Kukila points out.
+“Today, the automation of traffic is generally speaking just taking its first steps – the big things will not come until 2021 and later,” Kukila points out, in a release.